Auditory Processing Disorder in Children

 - Social conversations with peers are challenging, particularly in noisy playgrounds.

-- Sometimes your child faces humiliation, having to answer in class before he understands the question.
+- Sometimes she faces humiliation, having to answer in class before she understands the question.

-- Reading out loud in class or to a parent is another daily humiliation.
+- Reading out loud in class or to a parent is often another daily struggle.

 These daily frustrations erode confidence and self-esteem.
 Furthermore, they create a negative connection to reading and learning that over time will be hard to reverse.
 Consequently, many children with APD do eventually grow out of their processing delays, but they never do become enthusiastic readers.